 I report on massage politics and the actions (or inaction) of our professional associations, along with a healthy dose of my own opinion about it.
 I proselytize for massage therapy research, and I expose things that have been proven false, like the myths of massage, or those that are scamming massage therapists and/or the public.

 A frequent topic of argument on massage forums is energy work.
 People have the mistaken conception that I am against energy work.
-I am not against energy work.
-I am against holding it out to the public as something other than faith healing.
-There is a lack of scientific evidence to support it, and there is plenty of scientific evidence that refutes it.
+I am not against energy work; I started practicing it myself in 1993, five years before I took my first massage class.
+I am against holding it out to the public as something other than what it is–healing that you take on faith.
 It is the same with religion.
-There’s no double-blind study we can conduct to prove the existence of God.
+There’s no double-blind study that we can conduct to prove the efficacy of energy work or the existence of God.
 You take it on faith, if you’re so inclined.
-You take energy work on faith.
 Just say so.
 That is all.

 Debate is a polite word for argument.
 I wrote a blog about it several years ago.
 Emotions run high.
 While I try to refrain from name-calling, there’s plenty of times when I’d like to.
 If you’re going to make a claim on a public forum, you ought to be prepared to back that up with something besides website hype.
 If you’re throwing out a “question” to the group that turns out to be one long sales pitch for your MLM group or whatever you’re selling, don’t expect that to fly by too many of us who regularly question things.
 We’re not that stupid.